 Water leaks happen to everyone and can cause a variety of problems, notably an increase in your water bill.
-The process is fairly simple if you have the right tools and some understanding of your sink and its various components.
-Here we’ll continue our series on diy plumbing as it pertains to fixing a leaking sink drain.
-You may not be a Mission plumbing technician, but we’ll show you the basics of plumbing repair to give you the confidence you’ll need to stop your sink leaking woes.
+The process to repair leaks is fairly simple if you have the right tools and some understanding of your plumbing.
+Here, we’ll continue our series on DIY plumbing as it pertains to fixing a leaking sink drain.
+You may not be one of Mission AC & Plumbing’s expert plumbers, but we’ll show you the basics of plumbing repair to give you the confidence you’ll need to stop your sink-leaking woes.

 What Causes Water Leaks?

 A leaking plumbing system can be costly, especially if not repaired correctly.
-A leaky kitchen sink for example can damage all the items stored under the sink as well as the drywall and cabinetry.
-Should this happen then you’ll also have the hassle and cost associated with mold, which is also a serious health hazard.
-There are a few common causes for water leaks in your drain line- some of which are simple fixes that you can be managed on your own.
+A leaky kitchen sink, for example, can damage all the items stored under the sink as well as the drywall and cabinetry.
+Should this happen, you’ll also have the hassle and cost associated with mold, which is also a serious health hazard.
+There are a few common causes for water leaks in your drain line — some of which are simple fixes that you can manage on your own.

 There are water seals around all the water connectors in your home.
-They are small, typically black circular pieces that are designed to ensure smooth flow of water from pipe to pipe.
-Like any other home hardware, seals may wear and break down with age and can cause leaks.
+They are small, typically black circular pieces that are designed to ensure smooth flow of water between pipes.
+Like any other home hardware, seals may wear and break down with age and cause leaks.
 If your sink drain is leaking at the point of contact where the pipe and the sink meet, the cause is likely a damaged water seal.

 To repair a broken seal:

-We’ve all experienced a clogged drain from hair in the shower to an excess of toilet paper in the toilet.
+We’ve all experienced a clogged drain, from hair in the shower to excess toilet paper in the toilet.
 A clogged drain in the kitchen can fill the sink with backup water full of food, which is not only inconvenient but quite unsightly.
-A product like Liquid Plumr can usually solve the issue of a slowly draining sink, but don’t use harsh chemicals often to avoid pipe corrosion.
+A drain cleaning product can usually solve the issue of a slowly draining sink, but don’t use harsh chemicals often to avoid pipe corrosion.
 Some clogged drains under a lot of pressure can cause a pipe to overflow or burst.
-If a pipe has burst it is best to call a professional to address your plumbing leak repair needs.
+If a pipe has burst, it’s best to call a professional to address your plumbing leak repair needs.

-Since a pipe burst caused by a clog drain is more expensive to fix, proactive prevention is key.
-To prevent clogged drains practice routine maintenance like pouring hot water down the sink for drain cleaning once a week, or use an organic cleaner such as “Bio Clean” (be sure to use as directed).
+Since a pipe burst caused by a clogged drain is more expensive to fix, proactive prevention is key.
+To prevent clogged drains, practice routine maintenance, like pouring hot water down the sink for drain cleaning once a week or using an organic cleaner.

 Metal pipes are often susceptible to corrosion and rusting.
 This can cause holes or cracks to form in your drainage system that may leak.
-If you notice discoloration or unnatural bending/warping around the source of a water leak, corrosion and rust are the most likely causes.
+If you notice discoloration or unnatural bending and warping around the source of a water leak, corrosion and rust are the most likely causes.
 If this is the case, it is best to replace your pipes.
-In a pinch you can use a product like Flex Seal or plumber’s tape to plug the hole and stop the leak temporarily.
-Pipes are available for purchase at hardware stores like Lowe’s and Home Depot and are simple to replace if you have experience with plumbing tools.
+Pipes are available for purchase at hardware stores and are simple to replace if you have experience with plumbing tools.
 In a pinch, you can temporarily seal the leak to prevent further damage.

 Excessive Water Pressure